 You’ve got a great adventure travel product.
 Your newest tour is proving to be a huge hit with your customers.
 You’ve put in the effort and now you deserve some great press.
 So how do you go about getting the attention of journalists and editors?
+It might be time for a tourism PR program.

 These days, tourism marketing and Public Relations are so intertwined, you can’t think about one without the other.
-So when it comes to your PR strategy, go back and look at your overall adventure marketing goals.
+So when it comes to your PR strategy, go back and look at your overall adventure travel marketing goals.
 This usually begins with knowing your ideal clients, who they are and what inspires them.
 What kinds of stories would they read?
 Do they subscribe to certain newspapers, magazines or blogs?
 Make note of these and begin to create a hit list of your top editorial markets.

 Most working travel writers receive a dozen or more press releases every day.
 Editors at top-tier publications may see ten times that number.
 Sadly, most not only miss the mark, they’re not even close.